Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-In Shutter Island the next morning when he's like, back to reset, he's like, there's something going on here.
-Like after they've gone through all that effort to try to get him rehabbed and then it didn't work.
-Yeah.
+In Shutter Island, the next morning when he’s back to reset, he’s like, there’s something going on here—after they’ve gone through all that effort to rehab him and it didn’t work.
 What about A Beautiful Mind?
 I think that was one of the most original.

 00:01:31:07 - 00:01:35:21